anshmendiratta/mathling/README.md

 ## Goals
 - [ ] Parse parentheses
+- [ ] Add support for floating point numbers as input
 - [ ] Add external links to custom functions
 - [ ] Add command line configuration arguments (such as how many floating point decimals to print)